webthethird/solidity-diff-fuzz-upgrades/README.md

-# diffusc: Differential Fuzzing of Upgradeable Smart Contract Implementations
+# Diffusc: Differential Fuzzing of Upgradeable Smart Contract Implementations

 This project has two parts so far: